sidpalas/devops-directive-docker-course/08-running-containers/README.md

 --tty, -t
 ```

-Less commonly used by worth knowing:
+Less commonly used options, but worth knowing about:

 ```bash
 --cap-add, --cap-drop